department-of-veterans-affairs/vagov-content/pages/disability/eligibility/former-pows.md

 <div class="va-introtext">

-Are you a former POW now living with a disability?
+Are you a former prisoner of war (POW) now living with a disability?
 Find out if you can get disability compensation or benefits.

 </div>